LoboTheDark/tbp-backend/README.md

 ## Project Structure

-The overall project is divided into **three separate repositories** to clearly separate application code from infrastructure:
+The overall project is divided into **four separate repositories** to clearly separate application code from infrastructure:

 - **tbp-backend:**
   Contains the backend application (for example, implemented in Spring Boot, .NET, Python, etc.) along with its REST API, unit tests, Dockerfile, and integration setup.